-Sean Badal is the author of Dead Sanctities (1999), Seeds of Disorder (2002) and The Fall of the Black-eyed Night (2008).
-His new book, The Ice on Mars, will be published in October 2010.
+Sean Badal’s latest book is The Hour of Need (2016).
+He is the author of Dead Sanctities (1999), Seeds of Disorder (2002), The Fall of the Black-eyed Night (2008), The Ice on Mars (2010) and The Hour of Need (2016).

 Travel is another passion and his favourite cities include Prague, Muscat and Delhi.
 Despite the many rigours, he has been constantly drawn to return to India.